Table of Contents

 Why is it called Little Bobby Tables?

-The phrase Little Bobby Tables comes from the popular XKCD comic where a child’s unusual name is used to explain unsafe SQL query construction.
+The phrase Little Bobby Tables comes from the popular xkcd comic where a child’s unusual name is used to explain unsafe SQL query construction.
 Many developers use “Bobby Tables” as shorthand for SQL injection caused by mixing user input with database commands.

 What the xkcd Bobby Tables Comic Teaches About SQL Injection